learn-co-curriculum/rails-url-helpers-readme/README.md

 ```

 Now the application lets users navigate to `/register` to sign up, and you, the
-developer, can utilize your own custom `register_path` route helper throughout
+developer can utilize your own custom `register_path` route helper throughout
 the app.

 ## Summary

-Hopefully this lesson shed some light on the beauty of using route helper
+Hopefully, this lesson shed some light on the beauty of using route helper
 methods.
 If you run the tests again after making the above changes, you'll
 notice something interesting: all of the tests are still passing!
 If we had
 hardcoded the URLs in the links in our views, we would have had a major issue: